ProvableHQ/ARCs/arc-0039/README.md

 #### 2.1.4 Oracles provide Price Record of real world assets

 The public field of price records works exactly the same way as time records, since only price is substituted for time.

+### 2.2 Signal Records operations

+1. All records are by defaut of type legacy - itis the current records.
+2. Records can be defined as signal records by setting the reserved field of `record_type: 1`.
+This way allowing for future record types.
+3. Users are free to explicitely define a record as legacy by issuing `record_type: 0`.
+4. All the public fields of the signal record not owned by the signer must still be accessible from within the transition.
+5. No access to any fields of a signal record not owned by the signer should be allowed.
+Thus only the existence of the signal record is checked - if user can not provide one, the transaction must be rejected.
+6. All other operations of signal records are the same as of legacy record types.

 ## 3. Attempted Workarounds